Why to spend Christmas in Poland and New Year in Warsaw

 A Polish woman who drinks more than the occasional glass of wine or the famous "hot beer" is truly a thing to marvel at.
 Be aware that there is a lot of women that they can drink a guy under the table at any time.

 Note also that Polish girls and Polish guys like to going out and partying a lot, they are easy-going and not a snob at all.
 You can easily meet and have fun with them, they will usually smile at you if you behave.

 9. Ski without Snow in Warsaw

-One of the biggest facilities of its kind in Europe, where you can practice skiing and snowboarding all year long.
-With numerous sports competitions, recreation events, festivals, and integration camps, ski and snowboard lessons organized.
+One of the biggest facilities of its kind in Europe, where you can practise skiing and snowboarding all year long.
+With numerous sports competitions, recreation events, festivals, and integration camps, ski and snowboard lessons are organized.